 Employers

-As a diplomatic service officer, you'll be employed by the FCDO, which is based in London and has around 17,300 staff in its diplomatic and development offices worldwide, including 280 overseas embassies and high commissions.
+As a diplomatic service officer, you'll be employed by the FCDO, which has around 17,000 staff in its 281 diplomatic and development offices worldwide.
+The FCDO has its UK offices in London and East Kilbride (Scottish office moving to Glasgow).

 Around one third of FCDO staff are based in the UK, and work in the UK and postings overseas.
 The other two thirds are employed locally by a British Diplomatic mission overseas (embassies, consulates or high commissions).
 If you're employed overseas, you'll usually need to be able to speak and work in the main local language of the country you're living in.